We’re starting off the new year by drilling down into a super fun niche — Pinterest marketing for interior designers!

 If you’re a professional in this field, you may wonder how Pinterest can work for your interior design business.
 After listening to my guest in today’s episode, you will have plenty of ideas on how to incorporate Pinterest into your business marketing plan.

 Mark Cutler of Mark Cutler Design joined me for this episode.
-He shares his (awesome) story of how he got into design in the first place, how he learned about Pinterest at a design conference, and how that led him to join the Simple Pin Collective.
-He shares how he has leveraged what he learned in the Collective to become a name people turn to when they are in need of a designer.
+He shares his (awesome) story of how he got into design in the first place, how he learned about Pinterest at a design conference, and how that led him to find Simple Pin.

 If you want to start 2021 off strong, be sure to join us for our Pinterest Challenge.
 We are excited to provide you with five days of content to teach you how to master Pinterest marketing in 2021.
 This Challenge is totally free and will help you discover how to make Pinterest work for you this year.